pvmm/openmsx-tcl-bridge/README.md

 openmsx-tcl-bridge
 ==================

 Guest machine side of mechanism that connects MSX-DOS to OpenMSX Tcl environment.
-This program uses a watchpoint to send responses back from Tcl to MSX-DOS, so it requires at least OpenMSX version 21.0.
+This program uses a watchpoint to send responses back from Tcl to MSX-DOS.

 How to use it
 -------------